 Every medicine comes with side effects.
-Doxycycline is mostly worry-free but may cause Gastrointestinal (GI) issues such as heartburn, indigestion along with nausea and vomiting.
+Doxycycline is mostly worry-free but may cause Gastrointestinal (GI) issues such as heartburn, indigestion, nausea, and vomiting.

-You need to avoid direct sunlight contact with your pet as areas like nose, eyelids, and ears as these are more sensitive.
+You need to avoid direct sunlight contact with your pet as areas like the nose, eyelids, and ears are more sensitive.

 Med Benefits: Why Your Dog Should Eat Doxycycline?

 Doxycycline is helpful for dogs with various issues like:

 - Doxycycline’s dose shall not be given along other products containing antacids, bismuth, kaolin, or pectin.

 - Its use with other antibiotics for bacterial infections shall be avoided too.